Toggle Menu

 All properties which aren't homes have a rateable value as a way of measuring how valuable the property is.

 The rateable value is an estimate of how much yearly rent the property could earn on a particular date.
 The date of valuation is set by the government.
-The Valuation Office has carried out a revaluation and a new rating list comes into effect on 1 April 2023.
-The last valuation date prior to that was 1 April 2017.
+A new Valuation List comes into effect on 1 April 2026 and it uses rental figures as at 1 April 2024.
+The last valuation date prior to that was 1 April 2023.

 Rateable values are calculated by the Valuation Office Agency, who are part of HM Revenues and Customs.